enterstudio/Microsoft-Lync-Connector/README.md

 #### Setup Lync Plugin

-To install the plugin copy the Telligent.Evolution.LyncIntegration.dll file to the Community server bin folder.
+To install the plugin, copy the Telligent.Evolution.LyncIntegration.dll file to the Zimbra Social server bin folder.

-In the Community navigate to the Lync Integration plugin and click Configure.
+In the control panel, navigate to the Lync Integration plugin and click Configure.
 Enter the required fields and save.

 **Lync Host**

-The FQDN of the machine where the lync is deployed.
+The FQDN of the machine where Lync is deployed.

 **GRUU**